-Riley Allison (left) made major in roads into the evolution of the ranch with his contracting company.
+Riley Allison made significant inroads into the evolution of the ranch with his contracting company.
 He was also a part of the General Perry cavalry expedition which chased outlaw Pancho Villa into Mexico.
-He was the first to plant pecan trees on the property which is now the largest continuous orchard in Texas
+He was the first to plant pecan trees on the property which is now the most extensive continuous orchard in Texas

-Allee, the five-gaited riding horse, (above) was a fixture on the ranch in the 1950’s.
-The herd of Palomino horses (left), some of whose decendents are still here, were also raised on the ranch.
+Allee, the five-gaited riding horse, (left above) was a fixture on the ranch in the 1950’s.
+The herd of Palomino horses (right), some of whose descendants are still here, were also raised on the ranch.

 The grape vines (below) were established over 60 years ago and still reside next to the studio.
-Award winning roses, some of which can still be found on the property, were developed around the Hacienda in the 1940’s.
+Award-winning roses, some of which can yet be found on the property, were developed around the Hacienda in the 1940’s.